ogola5/PowerLearnProjectWebDevHackathon/Project1/README.md

-WEBSITE CHALLENGE
+# WEBSITE CHALLENGE

-Create a website that appears as the one below.
+### Create a website that appears as the one below.

-Note the following.
+### Note the following.

-l Make the logo as your group number.
+- Make the logo as your group number.

 l Make a responsive navigation bar such that it can be accessible in mobile and large screens.